 Contact Improv - What Instead of Patterns?

-The Challenge - Discovering Collaboration
+The Challenge - Discovering Cooperation

 It's often tempting to avoid cooperative uncertainty in improvised dances by resorting to patterns - like going through lift and falling sequences, or practicing one of the five rhythms, or taking or giving away control, or whatever.
 Many CI exercises involve starting from patterns and gradually removing them, to reveal the form - like exchanging leadership to the point that the leadership disappears and you find yourself in a dance.
-When doing CI, resorting to patterns can be useful to engage with what you expect, but get in the way of what's actually happening.
+When doing CI, resorting to patterns can be useful to engage with what you expect but get in the way of what's actually happening.
 It foregoes an extraordinary opportunity offered in collaborative improvisation, like CI: learning to mutually discover qualities within each dance, and its overall shape, that best suits your partnership in each moment.

 Ultimately, being willing to do without set patterns opens the opportunity to discover the distinct form of the current dance, custom tailored to the dancers in each moment.
 (It's not unusual for the movement qualities to vary drastically through the course of a single dance, and even from moment to moment, when things are clicking.
 (The commonness of substantial energy shifts within the course of a single dance is one characteristic that sets CI apart from many pattern-based forms.)